ascechen/ascechen.github.io/index.md

 ### Information
 Chen Li is a first year Ph.D. student in [Institue of Operations Research and Analytics](http://iora.nus.edu.sg/) at National University of Singapore.
 Before that, he got Bachelor degree of Science in [University of Science and Technonlogy of China](http://en.ustc.edu.cn/).
 He is interested in the interplay between Oprations Research and Machine Learning, especially **Data Driven Optimization**.
 Here is [My CV](https://github.com/ascechen/ascechen.github.io/raw/master/chenli201804.pdf).

-- Address: Room 03-30, Biz-2 Building, National University of Singapore, 117592 Singapore [Contact](chen_l@u.nus.edu)
+- Address: Room 03-30, Biz-2 Building, National University of Singapore, 117592 Singapore
+- Contact: chen_l@u.nus.edu